Bernard Paget: Between the wars

 The war ended in November 1918 and, during the interwar period, he remained in the British Army.
 Having been made brevet major in 1917, he was promoted to major in 1924 and brevet lieutenant colonel the following year.
 In 1920 he attended the Staff College, Camberley, and later returned there as an instructor from 1926 to 1928, where he taught a significant number of young officers who later achieved high rank.
 In 1929 he attended the Imperial Defence College in London, a clear sign that his star was on the rise.
 Paget was promoted to colonel that year, and became Commander of the depot at Cowley Barracks, Oxford in 1930.
 He initiated the founding of the regimental Chapel at Christ Church Cathedral, Oxford in 1930.

-He was Chief Instructor at the Staff College, Quetta, British India (now the Command and Staff College, Pakistan), from 1932−1934.
+He was Chief Instructor at the Staff College, Quetta, British India (now the Command and Staff College, Pakistan), from 1932 to 1934.
 After serving at the War Office in London as a GSO1, from July 1934 until January 1937, Paget went to India to command the 4th Quetta Infantry Brigade from 1936 to 1937.
-He was promoted to major general in December 1937, and was Commandant of the Staff College, Camberley between 1938 and 1939.
+He was promoted to major general on 22 January 1938, with seniority backdated to 29 December 1937.
+He succeeded Major General Sir Ronald Adam as commandant of the Staff College, Camberley, between 1938 and 1939.